Trump predictably tries to make Biden’s State of the Union all about himself

 Donald Trump was very active on Tuesday as his 2020 rival Joe Biden delivered his second State of the Union speech from Capitol Hill.

 “Having a hard time getting the words out, even though the Fake News will credit him with one of the Great Speeches of all time.
 I really want to see him improve.
-Come one Joe, you can do it!” he wrote in one Truth.
+Come one Joe, you can do it!” he wrote in one Truth Social post.

 But that was far from the extent of the ex-president’s attempts to hug the spotlight on Tuesday.
 While Mr Biden spoke, his 2024 campaign released a flurry of press releases — eight in total — touting various accomplishments and goings-on of the Trump presidency.

-It also attacked Joe Biden and his campaign for supposedly coordinating with social media companies to censor conservatives — though there’s no evidence that’s true, beyond some instances where the Biden campaign sought to have explicit images of the president’s son removed from Twitter.
+Mr Trump also attacked Mr Biden and his campaign for supposedly coordinating with social media companies to censor conservatives — though there’s no evidence that’s true, beyond some instances where the Biden campaign sought to have explicit images of the president’s son removed from Twitter.

 Mr Trump launched his 2024 campaign for president last year, despite a wave of criminal investigations targeting him and his closest advisers.
 His company, the Trump Organization, also was recently found guilty of tax fraud.